Generalized Majorization-Minimization: Derived Optimization Algorithms

 After updating the latent values for all training examples, the model $w$ is retrained by optimizing the resulting bound.

-Now let us derive the bias function for a \ourmethod algorithm that mimics the behavior of LOO-MIL.
-Recall from Equation \ref{eq:boundFamily_lssvm} that each bound $b \in \mathcal{B}_t$ is associated with a joint latent configuration $z(b)=(z_1,\ldots,z_n)$.
+Now let us construct a \ourmethod bias function that mimics the behavior of LOO-MIL.
+Recall from (\ref{eq:boundFamily_lssvm}) that each bound $\sq{b \in \mathcal{B}_t}$ is associated with a joint latent configuration $\sq{z(b)=(z_1,\ldots,z_n)}$.
 We use the following bias function:

 Note that picking a bound according to (\ref{eq:loomil}) is equivalent to the LOO-MIL update rule of (\ref{eq:update_rule}) except that in (\ref{eq:loomil}) only \emph{valid} bounds are considered; that is bounds that make at least $\eta$-progress.